WitsOCLab/One-Inch-LaserDriver/README.md

 ### PlatformIO

-used to rebuild your source code whenever it changes.
+Used to rebuild your source code whenever it changes.
+Not used in this project.

 ### REUSE

-used to insure every file got a propper license.
+Used to ensure every file got a propper license.

 ## getting started